2008–09 Washington Capitals season: Playoffs

 The Washington Capitals won the Southeast Division and qualified for the playoffs for the second straight season.
-The Capitals would eventually win the first round against the New York Rangers, in seven games, after trailing the series 3–1 for their first playoff series victory since reaching the Stanley Cup Finals in 1998.
+The Capitals would eventually win the first round against the New York Rangers, in seven games, after trailing the series 3–1 for their first playoff series victory since reaching the Stanley Cup Final in 1998.
 However, the Capitals would not get past the Pittsburgh Penguins and lost the series in seven games.